 A number of randomized controlled trials have confirmed that cocoa flavanols and other compounds in cocoa have significant health benefits.
 They lower blood pressure by relaxing blood vessels (American Journal of Clinical Nutrition, Feb, 2017).
 Increased blood vessel flexibility seems to be due to the flavanols, especially epicatechins similar to those in tea (American Journal of Clinical Nutrition, Dec.
 2018).
 On the other hand, compounds known as procyanidins appear responsible for lowering cholesterol.

 People who want the benefits of cocoa compounds without the sugar and fat found in chocolate candy may want to consider supplements instead.
-CocoaVia offers supplements with high-dose cocoa flavanols (450 mg).
+CocoaVia offers supplements with high-dose cocoa flavanols (500 or 750 mg).
+An analysis by ConsumerLab.com showed that these pills have minimal cadmium.
 (Disclosure: the company underwrites our syndicated public radio show.)

 Clearly, you don’t have to suffer to get health benefits from your beverages.
 Enjoying a cup of joe in the morning, sipping tea in the afternoon or savoring a cup of cocoa can all boost your health.
-We sometimes double up.
-When we add a packet of CocoaVia cocoa flavanols to coffee, we enjoy the health benefits of coffee and chocolate both.
+We also take CocoaVia capsules daily; while there’s no appreciable flavor, research suggests there’s plenty of benefit.